deannabosschert/functional-programming/README.md

 ### 💽 Data cleaning
 _What has been done with the fetched data?_What has been done with the initial data?
 Cleaning pattern?

+See my [Wiki](https://github.com/deannabosschert/functional-programming-2021/wiki/Data-opschonen) for a more detailed view.

 ```js
 ```